Kulbhushan Jadhav: Activities

-Pakistan stated that Jadhav entered Chabahar with a visa stamped on a fake passport numbered L9630722 in 2003 where he got a new identity of Hussain Mubarak Patel – born on 30 August 1968, from Maharashtra, India.
+Pakistan stated that Jadhav entered Chabahar in 2003 with a visa stamped on a fake passport numbered L9630722, where he assumed the identity of Hussain Mubarak Patel—born on 30 August 1968, from Maharashtra, India.
 Pakistani officials claimed that his job was to destabilise Pakistan by strengthening a separatist movement in Balochistan and Karachi – a mission which officially began in 2013.

 Balochistan Home Minister Sarfraz Bugti said that Jadhav was obviously working for RAW and was in contact with Baloch separatists and militants, fueling sectarian violence in the province and the country.
 He further added that he was involved in financially supporting militants and that Jadhav has admitted his involvements in Karachi's unrest.
 Interrogation also reportedly revealed that naval combat training was being conferred to Baloch separatists, in an attempt to target the ports of Gwadar and Karachi.
 Pakistani authorities stated that Jadhav, during his interrogation, gave details about his funding, and plans to destabilise the country.
 They added that Jadhav also disclosed the presence of other Indian intelligence operatives in the southern metropolis.

 During interrogation Jadhav also reportedly revealed that at Wadh, he was in contact with Haji Baloch, who provided financial and logistic support to Baloch separatists and the IS network in Karachi.
 He also said that the masterminds of the Safoora bus attack, where gunmen shot dead 45 Ismaili passengers, were also in contact with Haji Baloch.
 Jadhav added that he had met Baloch several times, sometimes for planning sectarian violence in Karachi and the rest of Sindh.
 Pakistan said that, based on Jadhav's information, it had arrested hundreds of undercover operatives.

 Asim Bajwa told the press that Jadhav converted to Islam, adopted a false identity and worked at Gadani under the cover of a scrap dealer.
 He stated that Jadhav established a network of operatives, provided funds, arranged to smuggle people into the country for the purpose of terrorism and reportedly purchased boats at the Iranian port in Chabahar to target Karachi and Gwadar ports in an alleged terrorist plot.
 According to him, Jadhav's goal was to sabotage the China-Pakistan Economic Corridor through propaganda – with Gwadar port as a special target – and also to create disharmony among the Baloch nationalist political parties.
 He also said that Jadhav told the interrogators to use a code phrase – "your monkey is with us" – to inform his handlers and the Indian authorities about his arrest.
 Asim also claimed to have confiscated maps from him and enunciated that there could be no clearer evidence of foreign interference in Pakistan.
 He termed the arrest of an intelligence or an armed forces officer of his rank a big achievement.